Lawn Seed Calculator

 How This Tool Works

-Enter your lawn's length and width, then choose a seeding rate — lighter for overseeding an existing lawn, heavier for starting from bare soil.
+Pick your units, then enter your lawn's length and width, and choose a seeding rate — lighter for overseeding an existing lawn, heavier for starting from bare soil.

 Formula & Method